Author: dangreen.com

 πŸ“ Location & Geography

-Blandford is a charming rural town located in Hampden County, in the state of Massachusetts, United States.
-The town is situated on the eastern edge of the Berkshire Hills, with an elevation that ranges from 1,300 to 1,700 feet above sea level.
-Blandford spans a total area of 53.1 square miles, of which 52.7 square miles is land and 0.4 square miles is water.
+Ludlow is a charming town located in Windsor County, Vermont, United States.
+It is nestled in the heart of the Green Mountains, a major mountain range that extends throughout the state of Vermont.
+The town is situated in the south-central part of the state, near the Okemo Mountain, a popular winter resort destination.
+Ludlow covers a total area of 37.0 square miles, of which 36.2 square miles is land and 0.8 square miles is water.

 🌎 Coordinates

-The geographical coordinates of Blandford, Massachusetts are approximately 42.18 degrees North latitude and 72.93 degrees West longitude.
+The geographical coordinates of Ludlow, Vermont are approximately 43.4Β° North latitude and 72.7Β° West longitude.

 πŸ—ΊοΈ Region & Area